hyf1888/JustLend-DAO-Doc/docs/getting_started/concepts/supply.md

 SBM V2:
 * `Supply APY:` the annualized return earned from supplying assets to the Vault.
 It is influenced by the market’s borrow utilization rate and may fluctuate over time;
 * `Total Supply:` the total amount of assets supplied in the market.
 As the total supply changes, the Supply APY will adjust accordingly;
-* `Collateral Support:` indicates whether the supplied asset can be used as collateral to borrow other assets on the JustLend DAO platform.
+* `Collateral Support:` refers to the types of assets supported across the underlying Markets connected to this Vault.
+While you only deposit a single asset into the Vault, your liquidity may be lent out to borrowers who pledge these supported collateral tokens.

 #### Supply Assets
 1. Connect your Web3 wallet on TronLink or other supported wallet app to the JustLend DAO ([https://justlend.org](https://justlend.org)).
+2. To Supply Asset on SBM V1:
-2. Navigate to “SBM” or “SBM V2”, and choose the asset you wish to supply.
+* Navigate to **“SBM V1”**, choose the asset you wish to supply, then click **「Supply」** in the corresponding  market.
+* Enter the amount you want to supply and click **「Supply」**.

-* To supply TRX on SBM, click 「Supply」 in the TRX market.
+3. To supply Asset on SBM V2:
-* To supply TRX on SBM V2, select the TRX market under Supply Vaults, then click 「Details」.
+* Navigate to **“SBM V2”**, select the asset under All Supply Vaults, then click **「Details」**.
-3. Enter the amount you want to supply and click 「Supply」.
+* Choose **Supply**, enter the supply amount, then click **「Supply」**.

-* The assets will be transferred directly from your wallet to the JustLend DAO protocol, where they will immediately start earning interest.
+After the contract is successfully approved, the assets will be transferred from your wallet to the JustLend DAO protocol.
+Once they are borrowed by other users, they will begin generating interest.
 This interest will be automatically added to your Supply Balance.